feathers-plus/docs/source/v1/feathers-vuex/service-module.md

     idField: 'id',
     servicePath: 'v1/todos' // The full service path
     autoRemove: false, // Indicates that this service will not automatically remove results missing from subsequent requests.
+    replaceItems: false, // When set to true, updates and patches will replace the record in the store instead of merging changes
     paginate: false, // Indicates if pagination is enabled on the Feathers service.

     isFindPending: false,